-We use clinical review criteria to evaluate whether certain services or procedures are Medically Necessary for a Member's care.
-Members or their practitioners may obtain a copy of our clinical review criteria applicable to a service or procedure for which coverage is requested.
-Clinical review criteria may be obtained by calling 1-888-888-4742.
+We use evidence based clinical review criteria to evaluate whether certain services or procedures are Medically Necessary for a Member's care.
+Members or their practitioners may obtain a copy of the Medical Necessity Guidelines applicable to a service or procedure for which coverage is requested.
+Medical Necessity Guidelines may be obtained by calling the Member Services Department at 1-844-442-7324 or going to www.harvardpilgrim.org.

-J. PROVIDER FEES FOR SPECIAL SERVICES (CONCIERGE SERVICES)
+I. PROVIDER FEES FOR SPECIAL SERVICES (CONCIERGE SERVICES)

 Certain physician practices charge extra fees for special services or amenities, in addition to the benefits covered by the Plan.
-Examples of such special physician services might include: telephone access to a physician 24-hours a day; waiting room amenities; assistance with transportation to medical appointments; guaranteed same-day or next-day appointments when not Medically Necessary; or providing a physician to accompany a patient to an appointment with a specialist.
+Examples of such special physician services might include: telephone access to a physician 24-hours a day; waiting room amenities; assistance with transportation to medical appointments; guaranteed same day or next day appointments when not Medically Necessary; or providing a physician to accompany a patient to an appointment with a specialist.
 Such services are not covered by the Plan.
-The Plan does not cover fees for any service that is not listed as a Covered Benefit in this Handbook or your Schedule of Benefits.
+The Plan does not cover fees for any service that is not included as a Covered Benefit under this Handbook or your Schedule of Benefits.

 In considering arrangements with physicians for special services, you should understand exactly what services are to be provided and whether those services are worth the fee you must pay.
 For example, the Plan does not require Plan Providers to be available by telephone 24-hours a day.
-However, the Plan does require PCPs to provide both an answering service that can be contacted 24-hours a day and prompt appointments when Medically Necessary.
+However, the Plan does require Plan Primary Care Providers (PCPs) to provide both an answering service that can be contacted 24-hours a day and prompt appointments when Medically Necessary.